 The artist’s largest sculptural installation to date will debut in summer 2020

 (Boston, MA—October 10, 2019) The Institute of Contemporary Art/Boston (ICA) will open the next season of the Watershed, its project space in East Boston, with a newly commissioned, monumental sculpture by acclaimed artist Firelei Báez, announced Jill Medvedow, the ICA’s Ellen Matilda Poss Director.
 In her largest sculptural installation to date, the artist reimagines ancient ruins as though the sea had receded from the Watershed floor to reveal the archeology of human history in the Caribbean.
-On view May 24–September 7, 2020, Firelei Báez is organized by Eva Respini, Barbara Lee Chief Curator, with Cara Kuball, Curatorial Project Manager.
+On view May 21–September 7, 2020, Firelei Báez is organized by Eva Respini, Barbara Lee Chief Curator.

 “The Watershed’s location—in a working shipyard and as a trade site and point of entry and home for immigrants over decades—provides a pivotal point of reference for the work.
 Her installation will invite visitors to walk through passageways, travel through time, and experience the many streams of influence and interconnectedness that the artist conjures,” said Medvedow.

 “Báez’s visual references draw from a wide variety of sources in the past, and are reconfigured to explore new possibilities in the present.
 Her site-specific installation at the Watershed combines her interests in various diasporic narratives—African, European, Caribbean—to cast cultural and regional histories into an imaginative realm,” said Respini.